Uveitis

 Uveitis is an ophthalmic emergency that requires urgent control of the inflammation to prevent vision loss.
 Treatment typically involves the use of topical eye drop steroids, intravitreal injection, newer biologics, and treating any underlying disease.
 While initial treatment is usually successful, complications include other ocular disorders, such as uveitic glaucoma, retinal detachment, optic nerve damage, cataracts, and in some cases, a permanent loss of vision.
-In the United States uveitis accounts for about 10%-20% of cases of blindness.
+In the United States uveitis accounts for about 10–20% of cases of blindness.

 Classification

-Uveitis is classified anatomically into anterior, intermediate, posterior, and panuveitic forms—based on the part of the eye primarily affected.
-Prior to the twentieth century, uveitis was typically referred to in English as "ophthalmia."
+Uveitis is classified anatomically into anterior, intermediate, posterior, and panuveitis forms—based on the part of the eye primarily affected.
+Before the twentieth century, uveitis was typically referred to in English as "ophthalmia."